MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 Your first check is to make sure that the users you want to use with Azure Information Protection are displayed.

 Then check whether the **ProxyAddresses** column is populated.
-If it is, the email values in this column can be used to authorize the user for Azure Information Protection.
+If it is, the email values in this column can be used to authorize the user for the Azure Rights Management service.

-If the **ProxyAddresses** column is not populated, the value in the **UserPrincipalName** will be used to authorize the user for Azure Information Protection.
+If the **ProxyAddresses** column is not populated, the value in the **UserPrincipalName** will be used to authorize the user for the Azure Rights Management service.

 For example: